 This is now a popular cut, and lends itself beautifully to slow cooking.
-This recipe, which we use at Le Manoir aux Quat'Saisons is just one of many different spice- marinade combinations that you could use.
+This recipe, which we use at Le Manoir aux Quat'Saisons, is just one of many different spice marinade combinations that you could use.
 At last in this country we are now celebrating rare breeds such as Tamworth, Middle White, Berkshire.
 So we have the choice – please, if possible, buy locally-reared pork.

-|For the pork belly:|
+|For marinating the pork|

 |2 pinches||Freshly ground white pepper|

-|3 pinches||Five spice powder|
+|3 pinches||Chinese five-spice powder|

-|15g||New season garlic, crushed|
+|15g||New season’s garlic, crushed|

-|10g||Fresh ginger, peeled & chopped|
+|10g||Fresh root ginger, peeled and chopped|

-|2||Red chillies, deseeded & finely chopped|
+|2||Red chillies, deseeded and finely chopped|

-|For the cabbage:|
+|For the cabbage|

 |1 pinch||Sea salt|